-All school boards require a Police Information Check (PIC) including the Vulnerable Sector Search prior to students' practica in the schools.
-Pre-service Teachers are REQUIRED to obtain a Police Information Check (PIC) with a Vulnerable Sector Search each year that is specifically for practicum purposes.
-Previous checks completed for employment or volunteer reasons will not be accepted for practicum.
+All school boards require a Police Information Check (PIC) including the Vulnerable Sector Search prior to students taking part in practicum.
+Pre-service Teachers are REQUIRED to obtain a Police Information Check (PIC) with Vulnerable Sector Search each year.
+Previous checks completed prior to July 1st of the current school year for employment, volunteer or any other reason will not be accepted for practicum.

-The results can be a hard copy (acquired in person) or a digital version (e-PIC available online) obtained from their local police department or RCMP detachment.
-Students who have not lived in Calgary or the surrounding area for at least six months prior to beginning the Bachelor of Education program will be required to have their Police Information Check with Vulnerable Sector Search conducted by their local police service or the RCMP, depending on their local jurisdiction.
+The results can be a hard copy (acquired in person) or a digital version (ePIC available online) obtained from their local police department or RCMP detachment.
+Students who have not lived in Calgary or the surrounding area for at least six months prior to beginning the Bachelor of Education program will be required to have their Police Information Check with Vulnerable Sector Search conducted by their local police service or their local RCMP detachment.

-The Police Information Check with Vulnerable Sector Search is valid from July 1 until July 30 (the end of the applicable school year.)
-Students will receive a police check letter from the Practicum Administrator's Office for the upcoming school year (dated July 1st or later) which will entitle students to obtain the PIC at a discounted rate.
-The online process with Calgary Police Service allows the uploading of this letter.
+The Police Information Check with Vulnerable Sector Search is valid from July 1 until June 30 (the end of the applicable school year.)
+Students will receive a police check letter from the Practicum Administrator's Office for the upcoming school year (dated July 1st) which will enable students to obtain the PIC at a discounted rate.
+This letter can be uploaded for online applications, or printed and brought into your local detachment in-person.